diogok/lilruby/README.md

     $ rackup

+Create deployable war:

+    $ warble war

 ## The app

 Does nothing, really.
 But is organized as follow, check them all:

 - At .ruby-version we tell to use jruby as ruby version
+- At Gemfile the dependencies
 - At config.yml you got environment specific settings
 - At config.ru you get the startup script
 - At app.rb it's the base application